Famous

 Our Story

-The combination of post office and barber
+The combination of post office and barber shop (now

-shop (now the Village Pump) was erected by
+the Village Pump) was erected by Gus Kelley in 1890.

-been a one story structure, however, Mr. Kelley
+It was originally to have been a one story structure,

-floor for a social hall.
+add a second floor for a social hall.

+In March 1893, just three years after the completion of the post office, the west side of the building caught fire.
 The results could have been disastrous if it had not been for a man trimming grapes nearby who saw what was happening and summoned the bucket brigade.
 The fire was therefore quickly brought under control.

 In the fall of 1904, Misses Edne Schlumbohm and Lydia Michaels opened a dress making establishment in the post office building.